Ga'aton: British Mandate

-Part of the area was acquired by the Jewish community as part of the Sursock Purchase.
+Part of the area was acquired by the Jewish community as part of the Sursock Purchases.
 In the 1945 statistics the population of Ga'aton was 140, all Jews; the area was counted together with that of Shavei Tzion, Mazra'a and Ein Sara, and totalled 7,407 dunams of land according to an official land and population survey.

-Kibbutz Ga'aton was founded by members of the "May 1st" gar'in of immigrants from Hungary.
-The group, which was affiliated with the left-wing Hashomer Hatzair movement and took its name from the International Workers' Day, did its pioneering training at Kibbutz Eilon on the Lebanese border, and on 8 October 1948, founded its own kibbutz, which was at first named "May 1st" and later renamed "Ga'aton".
+State of Israel

-According to Palestinian historian Walid Khalidi, the kibbutz was established on land belonging to Khirbat Jiddin, the Arabic name of a ruined castle used by the al-Suwaytat Bedouin tribe and listed by Khalidi as a depopulated Palestinian village.
+Kibbutz Ga'aton was established in October 1948 in the hills east of Nahariya by a group of Jewish immigrants from Hungary.
+The name for the kibbutz was taken from a town mentioned in historical accounts of the Jewish return from Babylon which the founders believed was located on the site of Ja'tun.
+According to Palestinian historian Walid Khalidi, the kibbutz was founded on the land of Khirbat Jiddin, a castle in Yehi'am Fortress National Park used by the al-Suwaytat Bedouin tribe and listed by Khalidi as a depopulated Palestinian village.

-Dance company

-Kibbutz Ga'aton is the home of the Kibbutz Contemporary Dance Company (KCDC).
-The company's dance groups participate in some 200 performances a year in Israel and overseas.

 Economy

 One of the kibbutz industries is Yamaton Ltd., a joint venture with Kibbutz Ein Hamifratz.
 The company produces honeycomb paper products.
+Kibbutz Ga'aton is the home of the Kibbutz Contemporary Dance Company (KCDC).
+The company's dance groups participate in some 200 performances a year in Israel and overseas.